-4.4.3b Non-US Based Program - Complete the following table for all students enrolling in the program in the year indicated, enumerating categories of "diversity" appropriate for
+4.4.4b Non-US Based Program - Complete the following table for all students enrolled in the program in the year indicated, enumerating categories of diversity appropriate for your location.
+Using the drop down menu, first select a broad designation for each individual category as applicable, and then provide a specific name for the category.

-For programs with multiple modalities, complete the first table in aggregate.
+For programs with multiple modalities, complete the first table in the self-study report in aggregate.
 Then, using the +Add new Delivery Modality breakdown button, create a new table for each modality at which the entire degree may be completed.
 For example, if the program has students enrolled in three modalities: main campus, an additional satellite campus, and online, Table 4.4.3b would be completed 4 times: the first table reflecting aggregate data (for all 3 modalities), the second table reflecting only main campus student data, the third table reflecting only satellite campus student data, and the fourth table reflecting only online student data.